As a Fellowship Program Director, you will be using the Fellowship Programs section of the site almost exclusively.

 If I complete a fellowship council membership application, does that mean I have also applied for funding from the foundation for surgical fellowships?

 No, the Fellowship Council and the Foundation for Surgical Fellowships are two separate entities.
 In order to apply for funding, you must complete a separate application on the Foundation website at: http://www.surgicalfellowships.org/index.php.

-No, institutions/programs will be judged by the Foundation on their meticulous practice and demonstrated academic, research, training and proven leadership accomplishments.
+No, institutions/programs will be judged by the Foundation on the merits of the fellowship program and demonstrated academic, research, training, and proven leadership accomplishments.

 The FC administrative office creates case log accounts for fellows.
 Accounts are created based on the matching process results.
 If your fellow was hired after the matching process or was an internal candidate, contact the FC office at [email protected] to request a new account.
 Be sure to list the fellow name, non-institutional email, and start and end years.